Sage-Bionetworks/snowflake/streamlit_template/README.md

 ## Introduction
 This area of the repository serves as a template for developing your own Streamlit application for internal use within Sage Bionetworks.
-The template is designed to source data from the databases in Snowflake and compose a dashboard using the various tools provided by Streamlit.
+The template is designed to source data from the databases in Snowflake and compose a dashboard using the various tools provided by [Streamlit](https://docs.streamlit.io/) and plotly.

 Below is the directory structure for all the components within `streamlit_template`.
 In the following section we will break down the purpose for each component within `streamlit_template`, and how to use these components to design your own application and deploy via an AWS EC2 instance.